Audit (noncredit) 10-week course, fall and spring: $465

 Note: Students must apply for financial assistance at the time of registration and cannot register by phone.
 Once registered for a particular term, students may not retroactively apply for financial assistance.

 Limited need-based aid is available on a first come, first served basis.
 Applicants must submit a completed financial aid form, financial documentation, a completed registration form, and $50 tuition deposit.
 Financial documentation must include the most recent year's federal tax form 1040.
-The deadline for Spring 2019 need-based financial aid is January 18!
+The deadline for Summer 2019 need-based financial aid is April 12!

 ECP Chicago Youth Artist Educational Scholarship: Founded in 2012, the ECP Chicago Youth Artist Educational Scholarship is a need- and merit-based fund that will benefit Chicago Public Schools high school students enrolled in the Early College Program.
 The scholarship will cover 100 percent tuition for a fall, spring, or summer course taken for non-credit (audit).